 - Keep the cream on low heat and stir until beeswax is melted.

 - Pour into smaller jars (I store mine in glass pyrex bowls with air-tight lids).

 Use generously on baby’s bottom, chapped skin, or even as an every-day moisturizer.
 It’s great for bigger kids and adults too!
-I keep some in our bathroom for guests because of the wonderfully comforting aroma of chamomile.
+We keep some in our bathroom for guests because of the wonderfully comforting aroma of chamomile.

 I make a large batch of cream and it lasts us about 2 months.
 I use this homemade diaper rash cream for diaper changes, dry baby skin, toddler skin, and even for my own skin.